RaulPPelaez/UAMMD/docs/Compiling-UAMMD.rst

   * nod (https://github.com/fr00b0/nod ) (A lightweight C++11 signal/slot library)
   * SaruPRNG (http://dx.doi.org/10.1016/j.cpc.2012.12.003 ) (A parallel friendly RNG)

 \*cub 1.8.0 might give compilation errors for GPU arquitecture < 30.
-If you need to compile for these arquitectures please replace cub for a previous version. cub is included with CUDA starting with CUDA 11, if you are using an older CUDA installation you must place cub in the include path (for example by renaming cub_bak to cub in third_party).
+If you need to compile for these arquitectures please replace cub for a previous version. cub is included with CUDA starting with CUDA 11, if you are using an older CUDA installation and get some related compilation problem, check third_party/uammd_cub.cuh.

 Each module might need a different set of libraries and/or compiler flags, specified in the header of each module.